 - Create a data table of nurses and set 0 in every cell like the image below.

-- This hospital we are working with provides a minimum two holidays for their employees.
+- This hospital we are working with provides a minimum of two holidays for their employees.

-- Add a column and a row like this below image.
+- Add a column and a row like the below image.

 - In Column J we will find the total number of days each employee has to work in a week.

-- And, the Row 17 for the number of employees required each day.
+- And, Row 17 for the number of employees required each day.

-Step 2: Assigning Formula for Employee Scheduling Algorithm
+Step 2: Using SUM AND SUMPRODUCT Functions for Employee Scheduling Algorithm

 Let’s see them.